gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct-auth.md

 > - See [here⧉](https://support.apple.com/en-us/122621) for information in Apple Support about Trusted Devices
 >- See [here⧉](https://support.apple.com/guide/mac-help/add-or-remove-trusted-devices-mchl2310b175/mac) for information in Apple Support about Trusted Devices on a Mac
-> - See [here⧉](https://support.apple.com/en-us/102637) for information in Apple Suppor about Security Keys
+> - See [here⧉](https://support.apple.com/en-us/102637) for information in Apple Support about Security Keys